A first pricing strategy

 When you start writing your script in the text area, you will notice that various suggestions are provided as you type.
 Lokad’s code editor includes a rather extensive auto-completion system, which will become very handy later on as you get more familiar with Envision.

-The first line simply instructs Lokad to load all data from the /priceforge folder.
+The first line simply instructs Lokad to load the Items and Orders data from the /priceforge folder.

 Orders in the second line refers to the

 Sales.
 Lokad is inferring variable names based on both the file names and the column names within the files.
 In the first line, we aggregate the sales as weekly quantities.

 linechart, that is, a special tile that contains a time-series.
 The tile spreads from cell A1 to cell E3 following the conventions of Microsoft Excel.
 The foreground color of the cell is